 Mission: helping youth with mental health issues & their families get information, inspiration and community through online presence and offline events featuring education, refuge and connection.

 Anxiety In Teens, a 501(c)3 non-profit, was founded in 2006 in Minneapolis, MN.
 Founder and current Executive Director Emeritus Solome Tibebu dealt with a severe anxiety disorder throughout middle school and high school, feeling alone and frustrated.
 After realizing that there was no immediate resource for education on what she was going through, a refuge to uplift her wherever she was and whenever she needed it, nor a community of others who were going through similar struggles, she decided to start AnxietyInTeens.org.
-Today, Anxiety In Teens is the premiere resource for youth with anxiety and other mental health disorders and their families and friends.
+Today, Anxiety In Teens is the premiere resource for youth with anxiety and other mental health disorders and their families.
+AiT Contributors are part of a nationwide community to help youth and help one another.
 Solome speaks to schools, universities, associations and events internationally.
-Occasionally we also host events like the OutRun Anxiety 5k Races, Wellness Expos and Girls Overcome Anxiety Weekends.
+Anxiety In Teens hosts offline events like the OutRun Anxiety 5k Races, Wellness Expos and Girls Overcome Anxiety Weekends.

-Through the partnership with the Learning through Service programs first launched at the University of St Thomas, in St. Paul, Minnesota, college students are developing empathy skills while actually making a difference in youths’ lives through Anxiety In Teens.
+Through the partnership with the Learning through Service programs first launched at the University of St Thomas, in St. Paul, Minnesota, college students are developing empathy skills while making a difference in youth lives through Anxiety In Teens.
 The college service learners recognize that their own mental health histories and their knowledge of social media tools and project management skills merge to provide them a genuine opportunity to serve others.
-Click here to learn more about Internships at Anxiety In Teens.

 For Youth, By Youth

-FINALLY, there is a place where teens can connect and know that they are not alone in their struggle.
-The psycho-educational articles and interviews provide the extra push and support teens need on their path to mental wellness- we embrace a spirit of self-help and improvement throughout life, especially during this turbulent teenage time.
+Finally, there is a place where teens can connect and know that they are not alone in their struggle.
+The psycho-educational articles and interviews provide the extra push and support teens need on their path to mental wellness and encouragement to seek help.
+We embrace a spirit of self-help and improvement, especially during this turbulent teenage time.

 Our offline initiatives for teens and college students are special and much-needed events for youth and families today.
 These events, which are often completely college-student initiated and run, give college students the opportunity to learn the skills needed to develop careers in both the for-profit and the non-profit sectors, in areas such as online marketing, fundraising, event promotion and programming.
 These events allow college students to realize the impact they are making in youths’ lives and reduce the stigma related to mental illness while developing their own empathy skills and picking up some wellness skill-building and psycho-education along the way.